devgateway/www.developmentgateway.org/_posts/2015-03-31-governments-as-open-data-users-the-future-of-iati.md

 We hope this marks the start of a move toward ensuring that global open development data are responsive to local context and use, and that IATI can help Partner Countries drive down costs, while improving data and decisions.

-*Josh Powell is the Director of Innovation at Development Gateway and AidData.*